-- Consolidate and promote interdisciplinarity as a key component of the Warwick experience including online learning
+- Consolidated and promoted interdisciplinarity as a key component of the Warwick experience including online learning

-- Demonstrate its applicability to students, staff and disciplines
+- Demonstrated its applicability to students, staff and disciplines

-- Remove barriers to student engagement through the provision of advice and information to staff on interdisciplinary learning opportunities.
+- Removed barriers to student engagement through the provision of advice and information to staff on interdisciplinary learning opportunities.
 For example, advertising further learning and development opportunities, conferences, and participation in IATL modules

-- Create a platform for sharing good practices and creating a community of practice for the Interdisciplinarity strand of the Strategy
+- Created a platform for sharing good practices and creating a community of practice for the Interdisciplinarity strand of the Strategy

 If you would like more information on this project, please contact project lead: